 What’s the difference between a DMP and an IVA?

-DMPs are not legally binding, so your creditors can still take action against you if you do not keep up with your monthly plan repayments.
-They are also still free to contact you, however, if you’re using an FCA-regulated Debt Management company such as MoneyPlus Advice, we’ll be sure to help with any creditor contact you receive.
+Meanwhile, DMPs aren’t legally binding.
+This means that creditors are still able to take action against you if you don’t stick to the agreement of your monthly repayment plan.
+Creditors are free to contact you, but if you’re using an FCA-regulated debt management company such as MoneyPlus Advice, we are here to help if you receive any creditor contact.

 Can you take out credit while on a Debt Management Plan?